-We will be shipping orders right up until Friday 22 December - but if you want to ensure you have your order in time for Christmas Day, these are our guaranteed order cut offs for Express Post:
+We will be shipping orders right up until Thursday 24 December - but if you want to ensure you have your order in time for Christmas Day, these are our guaranteed order cut-offs for Express Post:

-- 2pm (AEST) Friday 15 December - all other locations (see below for complete list and detailed breakdown by postcode).
+- 2pm (AEST) Tuesday 15 December - all other locations (see below for a complete list and a detailed breakdown by postcode).

 Important: Please consider either marking your parcel as Signature Not Required (you can select this option at the checkout), or allow an additional day in case the parcel cannot be delivered as no-one is home to sign, and you need to go to the post office the next day to collect it.

 What happens if your parcel doesn't arrive in time?

 If you choose Express Post, order by the times/dates specified above, and your parcel does not arrive by Tuesday 24 December 2019, we will provide a credit for the value of the Express Post charge you paid on your order.
 Just email us at firstname.lastname@example.org to let us know.